Oesophageal Motility Disorders

 Patients with diffuse oesophageal spasm will typically present with severe dysphagia to both solids and liquids.
 Central chest pain is a common finding, usually exacerbated by food.

-Interestingly, the pain from DOS can respond to nitrates, making it difficult to distinguish from angina pectoris (yet this pain is rarely exertional).
+The pain from DOS can respond to nitrates (due to relaxation of muscle), making it difficult to distinguish from angina pectoris (yet this pain is rarely exertional).
 As with achalasia, the examination is often normal.

 Investigations